-This edition was published by Berkley on November 6, 2012 and has 304 pages.
+This contemporary romance that was published by Berkley on November 6, 2012 and has 304 pages.

 Third in the Animal Magnetism romance series and revolving around three “brothers” and their veterinary clinic in Sunshine, Idaho.
 The couple focus is on Adam Connelly and Holly Reid.